vismay12195/EveryCollab/README.md

 ## Get Involved
 - Explore the codebase to understand the project structure and functionalities.

-EveryCollab is created by myself.
+EveryCollab is created by myself under the supervision of my mentor Yagnank Sir @FRONTGEEK.
 Feel free to connect with me or follow me @vismay12195 on github.
 **Happy Collaborating! 🚀**